Fourier analysis of many-body transition amplitudes and states

-whose expectation value in the output state yields the desired probability.
-In the following, we express such probabilities, for particles obeying different types of statistics, in terms of Fourier-transformed transition amplitude functions.
+The expectation value of $P_{\bm{o}}$ in the output state yields the desired probability.
+In the following, we express such probabilities, for particles obeying different types of statistics, in terms of the Fourier transform of the transition amplitude function \eqref{transamp}.
 In particular, we consider the case of partially distinguishable bosons and fermions, and we will see that their states can also be submitted to a Fourier analysis.